 The Application will include documentation of submittal of the Preliminary Site Security Plan and the Preliminary EAP to the New York State Division of Homeland Security and Emergency Services.
 As the Facility Site is not located within any part of a city that has a population over one million, and a review by the local office of emergency management is not required.
-However, the Project Sponsor will coordinate with provide a Draft EAP to the Chenango County Fire and Emergency Services, and local emergency responders, and provide a copy for comment.
-The Application will identify the local emergency responders with whom the Applicant consulted during the development of the Preliminary EAP to those entities EAP, identify any changes made as result of these consultations (if applicable), and list the local emergency responders that will receive final copies of the EAP.
+However, the Project Sponsor will coordinate with Chenango County Fire and Emergency Services, and local emergency responders, and provide a copy of the Preliminary EAP to those entities.